 At work, I built friendships with Sorin and Yolana, two Romanians, and Dorka, a Black woman.
 Together, we endured long hours, grueling work, barely scraping by.
 I never questioned Sunny’s nights away, nor did I think of Jack.
 Some desires I learned to lock away, quietly, without complaint.

 Months later, the miracle happened.
 Sunny suggested we open a restaurant.
-Not just a bistro, but an Indian restaurant, a dream we could craft together.
-We searched endlessly, traveling from town to town, each small failure building anticipation.
-And then we found it—a spot in Blessington, perched above the road to Dublin, the reservoir glimmering nearby.
-A pub below, promising foot traffic, a high ceiling above for our vision.
+Not just a bistro, but an Indian restaurant—a dream we could craft together.
+We searched endlessly, traveling from town to town, each small failure only building our anticipation.
+And then we found it—a space tucked above a lively Irish pub in Blessington, the prosperous town bustling with wealthy locals and golf enthusiasts.
+The reservoir was nearby, shimmering in the distance, a quiet reminder of the town’s charm.
+From the second floor, the bustle below promised steady foot traffic, while the high ceilings and open layout gave us room to shape our vision, to turn the place into something uniquely ours.

 The following months were relentless.
 We painted, decorated, arranged tables.
 Tapestries of Ganesha, golden elephants, glimmering dishes.
 Sunny hired locals.
 I learned to assert myself, to manage staff, to wield small authority in this bustling new world.
 The opening night was a triumph.
 The papers sang praises, the town marveled, Sunny’s grin captured in photographs.